pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``--indication``/``--no-indication``        Indications qualifier(class)
 ``--experimental``/``--no-experimental``    Experimental qualifier(class)
-``--deprecated``/``--no-deprecated``        Deprecated qualifier (any class element) ``--since `<CIM_Version_string>``           Version qualifier GE <CIM_Version_string> (see Note 2) ``--schema `<schema_string>``               Schema component of classname equality(see Note 3) ``--subclasses `<classname>``               Subclasses of <classname>.
+``--deprecated``/``--no-deprecated``        Deprecated qualifier (any class element) ``--since <CIM_Version_string>``            Version qualifier GE <CIM_Version_string> (see Note 2) ``--schema <schema_string>``                Schema component of classname equality(see Note 3) ``--subclasses <classname>``                Subclasses of <classname>.
+``--leaf-classes``                          Classes with no subclass.
 ==========================================  =======================================

 1. The filters defined as ``--...``/``--no-...`` allow testing for the existence of the condition (association qualifier exists) or the non-existence(association qualifier does not exist on the class).
 When neither definition of the option is defined the association qualifier is ignored in the filtering.
    This applies to boolean qualifier declarations.
 2. The CIM version string value in the Version qualifier is defined as 3 integers separated by periods  (ex.
 2.14.0).
 All 3 integers must exist.
 3. The schema component is True if the schema component of classname (characters before "_" match <schema_string>).
 Ex --schema "CIM"
+4. The ``--leaf-classes`` filter can be important because the pywbem MOF compiler can compile all dependent classes given only the leaf classes.

-If multiple filter options are applied, all of the options must be true for the class to be displayed.
+If multiple filter options are applied, all of the boolean options must be true for the class to be displayed and only the classes that pass non-boolean filters (ex. ``--schema CIM``) for the classes to be displayed.

+Thus, for example:

+* the combination of ``--subclass-of CIM_blah`` and ``--leaf-classes`` will return all leaf classes that are a subclass of ``CIM_Blah``.
+* ``--association`` and ``no-experimental`` will display only classes that have the Association qualifier set and the Experimental qualifier not set.

 The following example displays classnames (``--no``) that are not associations (``--no-association``).
-The use of ``--deep-inheritance`` returns the complete sef of classes in the namespace rather than just direct subclasses (in this case the root classes).
+The use of ``--deep-inheritance`` returns the complete set of classes in the namespace rather than just direct subclasses (in this case the root classes).

 .. code-block:: text